Many Christians believe that the Genesis story of the Garden of Eden is a parable rather than a fact.

 WHY did God form Eve in a miraculous way?

 'THAT IS WHY a man leaves his father and mother and is united to his wife, and they become one flesh' (Genesis 2:24).

 God created humans to fill the earth and rule the earth (Genesis 1:28).
-To do this in an orderly way, God has given humans a conscience (see 1.6) and three institutions (marriage, government and church).
+To help us do this in an orderly way, God has ordained three institutions: marriage, government, and church.

-Apparently God wanted to do something very unusual and special to signify that something different was happening on earth, moving beyond the raw sex of animals to the tender sex of people in love and with lifetime commitment, for raising families of godly people.
+God established marriage as something new and unique, moving beyond the raw sex of animals to the tender sex of people in love, with a lifetime commitment, for raising families of godly people.